2-24-battalion-org-au/website-source/webpages/rolls/kia.md

-# List of battalion members who were Killed during the war
+# List of battalion members who died on active service